20 Other Ways to Say “Why Do You Ask?” (With Examples)

 “You’ve suggested changes to our communication protocols.
 Can you elaborate on the reasoning behind your question?
 Your perspective could be valuable for improving our team dynamics.”

-See also 20 Other Ways to Say "Firstly, Secondly, Thirdly" (With Examples)
+See also 20 Other Ways to Say “That Looks Delicious” (With Examples)

 By incorporating these additional alternative phrases into your communication toolkit, you’ll be even better equipped to navigate various conversational scenarios.
 Whether you’re in a formal situation or engaged in laid-back exchange, these options allow you to inquire about the motivation behind asking in a way that’s appropriate and encouraging.